1 "How come you are so creative?"

 Animated graphics are useful if you want to bring more attention to something or the animation supports the topic.
 An animation just for the sake of something flashing often looks cheap.

 Let me give you an example: I use Mailtastic for my email signature.
 I show a gif-animated banner in my email signature inviting people to subscribe to my newsletter.
 There’s a text line saying "subscribe to my newsletter now" with a cursor flashing next to it - in a subtle and not disturbing way.
 I want people to click on that to subscribe to my newsletter.
 There are studies confirming that people more likely click on something animated compared to a static web banner.

-Another example is the logo I designed for cubile monitoring health in summer 2018.
+Another example is the company logo design I designed for cubile monitoring health in summer 2018.
 Cubile is a medical product that measures minimal movement of patients in their beds and it sends an alert message to an app the doctor is using when there is slightly abnormal measured data.
 Movement plays a crucial role here.
-This is why a part of the logo is gif-animated to include movement into the logo.
+This is why a part of the creative logo design is gif-animated to include movement into the logo.

 The animation should support the topic, then it can be useful.

 There are different shades of white.
 Minimal additions of colour to pure white create different moods.
 Depending on what mood you want to transport, you can create your very own "correct" white.